akshaaatt/Swarogya/README.md

 ```
 ## Training the ML models

-- Folder Jupyter Notebooks contains all the .ipynb notebooks required for training the various ML models.
+- Folder jupyter-notebooks contains all the .ipynb notebooks required for training the various ML models.
 - These ML models can be saved after training and used later.
 - The notebooks are Google Colab compatible and can be run directly via colab.